Your default browser language is set to . Browse this site in another language: Continue color Created with Sketch.

 “ASEAN has a combined GDP of US$2.55 trillion and is predicted to be the fourth-largest single market in the world by 2030.
 We see a very bright future for trade and economic activity in the region, which will translate to increased demand for logistics,” said Steve Huang, Managing Director, DHL Global Forwarding, Greater China.

-Currently, trade flows between China and ASEAN rely mainly on maritime routes, with trade between Laos and China representing less than two percent of total China–ASEAN trade.
+Currently, trade flows between China and ASEAN rely mainly on maritime routes, with trade between Laos and China representing less than 2 percent of total China–ASEAN trade.

 According to the World Bank, the opening of the Laos line could increase trade flows between China and Laos from 1.2 million tonnes in 2016 to 3.9 million tonnes by 2030.